 At Aaron Waxman and Associates, we have represented many clients whose long-term disability claims have been denied.
-If your benefits have been denied for any reason, do not hesitate to call our law firm for a free, no obligation consultation, that can be arranged at a date and time that is convenient for you.
+If your benefits have been denied for any reason, do not hesitate to call our law firm for a free, no obligation consultation with a licensed lawyer that can be arranged at a date and time that is convenient for you.

 * This blog is for informational purposes only and is not meant to substitute legal advice.
 Please read our disclaimer for further information.